tingyisu/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Play tic tac toe against my AI on an n by n sized board!
+A text based game of tic tac toe on an n by n sized board.